Page contents

 You can choose to do a guided walking tour, which means a local guide will tell you more about what you’re seeing and the historical importance, but if you prefer to go at your own speed, you can walk yourself, with no problems.

 The main entrance is at Great Onofrio’s Fountain, and from there, you’ll climb some stone stairs to give you the first glimpse at the fantastic view that awaits you.
-You can see right over the Old Town, even some hidden streets you might not know existed.
-You can also see far over the Adriatic and the beautiful island of Lokrum.
+You can see right over the Old Town of Dubrovnik, even some hidden streets you might not know existed.
+You can also see the Adriatic and the beautiful island of Lokrum far over.
 You can check out countless monuments along the way, and your ticket also includes a visit to Lovrijenac Fortress.

 If you’re a fan of Game of Thrones, you’ll also easily recognize some scenes from the show, particularly The King’s Landing.